openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In addition to the response parameters defined in [@!RFC6749], the Authorization Server MAY return the following parameters:

 * `authorization_details`: REQUIRED when the `authorization_details` parameter is used to request issuance of a certain Credential Configuration as defined in (#authorization-details).
-It MUST NOT be used otherwise.
+The Authorization Server may also support this when issuance was requested using `scope`.
 It is an array of objects, as defined in Section 7 of [@!RFC9396].
 In addition to the parameters defined in (#authorization-details), this specification defines the following parameter to be used with the authorization details type `openid_credential` in the Token Response:
   * `credential_identifiers`: REQUIRED.
 Array of strings, each uniquely identifying a Credential Dataset that can be issued using the Access Token returned in this response.
 Each of these Credential Datasets corresponds to the same Credential Configuration in the `credential_configurations_supported` parameter of the Credential Issuer metadata.
 The Wallet MUST use these identifiers together with an Access Token in subsequent Credential Requests.

 Additional Token Response parameters MAY be defined and used,